Volatar/Group7-repo-projects/BDD Lab Documentation/IntroductionToBDD.md

 Feature files provide a structured, human-readable way to document and communicate software behavior.
 They also serve as the basis for creating step definitions, which are implemented in Python code.

 ### Step Definitions Files

+A good resourse for Behave is... https://pypi.org/project/behave/

 Step definition files are Python scripts that contain the actual code to implement the steps described in the feature files.
-Each step in a feature file corresponds to a step definition in Python code.
+Each step in a feature file corresponds to a step definition in Python code.For example, consider the feature file scenario mentioned above.
+To implement the steps, you would create a step definition file that may look like this:

+    from behave import *

+    @given('a user navigates to the searh page') def step_user_navigates_to_search_page(context):
+        # Implement code to navigate to the search page
+        pass

+    @when('they enter valid credentials')
+    def step_user_enters_valid_search_input(context):
+        # Implement code to enter valid search input
+        pass

+    @then('they should receive correct search suggestion')
+    def step_user_should_receive_correct_search_suggestion(context):
+        # Implement code to verify user receives correct search suggestion
+        pass

+    @when('they enter invalid search input')
+    def step_user_enters_invalid_search_input(context):
+      # Implement code to enter invalid search input
+      pass

+    @then('they should see an error message')
+    def step_user_should_see_an_error_message(context):
+        # Implement code to verify the presence of an error message
+        pass